greenblat17/feedbackspec-landing/landing-page-content.md

 ## Hero Section (FeedbackSpecHeroEnhanced)

-**Title:** Turn scattered feedback into Cursor-ready specs in 8 minutes flat
+**Title:** Turn Scattered Feedback Into Cursor-Ready Specs in Minutes

 **Subtitle:** The AI-Powered Feedback Engine for Founders Who Ship Daily

-**Description:** Stop wasting 10+ hours weekly on manual feedback management.
-FeedbackSpec's AI automatically transforms user feedback into production-ready specifications for Cursor, Claude Code, and GitHub Copilot.
+**Description:** FeedbackSpec automatically centralizes your scattered feedback AND transforms it into production-ready specifications for Cursor, Claude Code, and GitHub Copilot.
+The only tool that solves both problems founders face.

 **Primary CTA:** Try free for 14 days